 The size of a battery backup system depends on what electrical loads you wish to operate and how many days you want to run them before recharging the battery.
-Our solar consultants will provide guidance about the capabilities and cost of our various energy storage systems.
+Our solar consultants will provide guidance about the capabilities and costs of our various energy storage systems.

 Grid-tied Solar + Battery Backup Options

-Our team continuously evaluates the best technology to offer the most reliable and cost-effective energy storage solutions.
+Our team continuously evaluates the best technology to offer reliable and cost-effective energy storage solutions.
 We tailor each solar battery solution for your home or business’s energy storage needs and offer a variety of batteries, including traditional lead-acid batteries and lithium-ion.
 The most popular option among our grid-tied solar customers is the lithium-ion-based Tesla Powerwall, but we also install Generac and Sol-Ark systems.
 Maine Solar Solution is also Ford Lightning Vehicle-To-Home system’s preferred Maine installer.
 Our solar consultants will discuss your options during your consultation.

 Can I Install A Battery Backup If I Already Have Solar?